-These are exactly the apprehensions that our marketer is aware of.
-And today she is ready to present her vision on how to host your first webinar most effectively and remain calm to the maximum extent possible.
-Here are some of the preparation steps to hosting webinars she would like to share.
+These are exactly the apprehensions our marketer understands.
+Today, she is ready to share her vision on how to host your very first webinar most effectively while staying as calm as possible.
+Below are some detailed preparation steps for hosting webinars that will help you overcome your fears and launch with confidence.

 Get ready for your first successful webinar